decheine/SublimeContextFreeGrammarAid/README.md

 An easier and less elegant way to find this directory is to create a new snippet, and from that file view click "Open File...", and that is this directory.

+I also included handy keybindings

 This won't be maintained most likely, but it could be useful to maybe that one person.

+To trigger the rule snippet, type 'rr<tab>' which should bring up '[rule] -> [production]'